 I love this Roasted Asparagus with Soy-Sesame Glaze that’s roasted to perfection on a sheet pan then and served sprinkled with sesame seeds.
-This amazing soy sauce asparagus is a side dish that’s low-carb, gluten-free, and vegan!
+This amazing soy sauce asparagus is a side dish that everyone is going to love!
 (Use gluten-free soy sauce if needed.)

 For the updated version I kept the asparagus spears whole and used a pastry brush to glaze them with the soy-sesame mixture for the last bit of the cooking time.
 Then sprinkle some toasted sesame seeds on and you have the most amazing roasted asparagus dish you could ever want!